asreview/asreview-makita/README.md

   --overwrite                               Automatically accepts all overwrite requests.
   --classifier CLASSIFIER                   Classifier to use.
 Default: nb.
   --feature-extractor FEATURE_EXTRACTOR     Feature_extractor to use.
 Default: tfidf.
-  --querier QUERY_STRATEGY           Query strategy to use.
+  --querier QUERIER           Query strategy to use.
 Default: max.
-  --balance_strategy BALANCE_STRATEGY       Balance strategy to use.
+  --balancer BALANCE_STRATEGY       Balance strategy to use.
 Default: double.
   --n_query n_query                         Number of instances per query.
 Default: 1.
   --n_stop n_stop                           The number of label actions to simulate.
 Default will stop simulating when all relevant records are found.
 ```